 Fat Dissolving Injections Vs Liposuction

 Liposuction has traditionally been the treatment for removing fat accumulation in genetically predisposed areas.
 It is mostly done under general anaesthetic or intravenous sedation.
 Small incisions are made in the skin (usually just under the chin, and behind the ears) to allow the administration of local anaesthetic as well as the removal of fat by a metal cannula with suction.
 Recovery is typically about a week.
 Despite the advent of non-surgical methods for fat removal, liposuction still remains the gold standard treatment.
-The fat definitely removed rather than relying on the slower process of fat cell destruction with injections.
+The fat is more definitely removed rather than relying on the slower process of fat cell destruction with injections.
 It is also possible with liposuction to measure the exact amount of fat removed.
 Also, during the procedure, the thickness of the skin and fat can be assessed to see if enough has been removed.
 With fat-dissolving injections, it is not possible to predetermine the amount of fat that will be removed in each case.

 Fat-dissolving injections do however provide a non-surgical alternative to liposuction of the neck.
 They provide a less invasive method of fat removal with no incisions or scars.
 It can be performed in the office setting without a general anaesthetic and may be preferred for this reason.
 The exact names of the brands of these fat dissolving injections cannot be mentioned due to TGA regulations.
 They induce adipocytolysis or destruction of the fat cells.
 The results from these injections are permanent, as fat cells once destructed cannot regenerate.